Disney's new streaming service, Disney Plus (or Disney+), is set to launch in November.

 That's not the only new Star Wars show on the horizon.
 The second live-action series set in the universe will follow the adventures of Rebel spy Cassian Andor during the formative years of the Rebellion and prior to the events of Rogue One: A Star Wars Story.
 It will go into production this year.

-Marvel Studios is also working on a new live-action series for Disney+.
+Marvel Studios is also working on a new live-action series for Disney Plus.
 Loki will star Tom Hiddleston as the titular superhero, who is the adopted brother of Thor and often his enemy.
 Though given his sometime anti-hero status, we're sure the series will give the character plenty of moral ambiguity.

 Disney owns 20th Century Fox (the home of The Simpsons), ABC, FX, ESPN and National Geographic, too.
 So expect to see plenty more besides animations and superhero franchises.

-What will Disney+ look like?
+What will Disney Plus look like?

-At the launch event in April, Disney shared a glimpse of the Disney+ interface, which you can see above.
+The short answer: quite similar to Netflix.
+At the launch event in April, Disney shared a glimpse of the Disney Plus interface, which you can see above.
 As you can see, it's image-led, with one big banner at the top promoting the latest film or show.

 You can also filter by which brand's content you want to see.
 So click Disney, and you'll only see Disney shows and films.
 The same goes for Pixar, Marvel, Star Wars and National Geographic.

 There also appears to be a 'Downloads' tab which appears to hint at the ability to download programmes, possibly for offline viewing through an accompanying app?

 We'll be sure to bring you more information on Disney Plus as and when it gets released, ahead of the November launch.